Telios-org/telios-sdk/README.md

   keyPair: { publicKey, secretKey }, // Peer keypair
   ignore: /(^|[\/\\])\../, // File pattern to ignore in drivePath
   seed: true|false, // Default true.
 Announce this drive and serve it's contents to requesting peers
-  watch: true|false, // Default true.
-Watch for local changes and notify connected peers.
-                     // Set this to false for drives that only intend to seed and not write.
+  writable: true|false, // Default true.
+Set to false for drives that only intend to seed and not write.
 }
 ```